jeshan/aws-bills-to-telegram/README.md

 The build process generates boilerplate configuration with `python generate-config.py`.

-Deploy this in all regions in one go with:
+Deploy this in all accounts in one go with:

 `sceptre launch -y app`